 Welcome to Torn Tracks and the current version of the project's website!
 This website functions as a platform that creates access to the Torn Tracks collection, offering various ways to wander through it.

 Torn Tracks is a project by Jiska Huizing.
-It is a project in constant flux, based on a growing collection of tracks that do not have one final, fixed form.
+It's a project in constant flux, based on a growing collection of tracks that do not have one final, fixed form.
 They can exist in various forms at the same time, be it one made in the studio, performed live or as a field recording.
 The possibility of them being re-recorded, replaced or taken away over time is never excluded.
 Therefore, you can never be sure that the collection is exactly the same the next time you encounter it.

 The tracks are made from sounds recorded from the artist’s immediate surroundings.
-Mostly self-recorded, occasionally found and often recorded on walks, which can also give a structure to the eventual work, and Huizing has a special interest in subtle and background sounds.
-The tracks are constructed from a collection of fragments that are brought together to create new connections, making up a collection that keeps changing over time, adding yet another layer of connections.
+The tracks' starting points are often recorded on walks, which can also give a structure to the eventual work, and Huizing has a special interest in subtle and background sounds.
+Each track is constructed from a collection of fragments that are brought together to create new connections, making up a collection that keeps changing over time, adding yet another layer of connections.

 The tracks create each other’s context.
 By categorising them in different ways, various contexts are created and consequently various options for how they can be heard and perceived.
-Structuring the collection in different ways that exist next to each other, emphasizes their relativity and of the archive as a whole.
+Structuring the collection in multiple ways that exist next to each other, emphasizes their relativity and that of the archive as a whole.
 What happens, for example, if the tracks are organised chronological, or based on their pitch?
 What does any type of ‘objective’ information, such as their average pitch or length, actually say about these coexisting realities?

 Torn Tracks is supported by: